Softnet-Free/softnet-ms/docs/multi/sections/new-domain.md

 ## 4.1.
 Creating a domain

 To deploy a project, we create a domain as it is demonstrated in section [Creating a domain]({{ site.baseurl }}{% link docs/domains/new-domain.md %}).
-We call the domain "Home Surveillance":
+We name the domain "Home Surveillance":

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.1_1.png %})